-- E. The final calculation of the salary increases will be based on the total pool of monies received for the year from the central administration and the total number of Annual Review points accrued by each faculty member, Chairperson or Associate/Assistant Dean. - 1.
+- 1. The final calculation of the salary increases will be based on the total pool of monies received for the year from the University and the total number of Annual Review points, calculated as set for below, that each faculty member, Chairperson or Associate/Assistant Dean accrues. - 2.
 Administrative officers and appropriate faculty bodies shall protect faculty members from inequities in salary.